 - If you e-mail us, your e-mail will only be read by the staff team as all our PCs require passwords and can only be used by trained Off The Record staff

-We collect identifiable information from clients for the purposes of statistics and in order to determine the effectiveness of service, to support our clients and assist fund raising by demonstrating positive outcomes.
-We don’t share the information discussed within the counselling room.
-We do, however, like to share your positive comments and mini case studies when promoting the service, we will only do this with your signed permission.
+We collect information from clients for the purposes of statistics and in order to determine the effectiveness of service, to support our clients and assist fund raising by demonstrating positive outcomes.
+We don’t share the information discussed within the counselling room or our other support services.
+We do, however, like to share your positive comments, quotes and mini case studies when promoting the service, we will only do this with your signed permission.